-Burns: Learn The Different Degrees and How to Respond
+Burns: Understand the Different Degrees and Learn What to Do

 - Hot liquid